About

 Who is included in the project?

 We have attempted to collect the names and biographical information of all U.S. women who campaigned for elective office, before the Fall of 1920.
 At this time (Summer 2016), there are just over 3,300 women entered into the management system for this web site.
 This includes women who were successful in their bid for an office, as well as women who ran, but did not win their seat.
 To be included in this project a woman had to either declare her candidacy, or be nominated by another individual or political party; and potentially face the voters to be chosen for office.
-From our research we have estimated that there were at least 4,000 women who campaigned and/or were elected to public office in this period.
+From our research we have estimated that there were over 6,000 women who campaigned and/or were elected to public office in this period.
 Eventually we hope to include all of these women in the web site.
 Women who were appointed to a public office, hired for a civil service position, or served their communities as volunteers- running non-government agencies and participating in civil society, have not been included in the project.
 Nationally there were many thousands of women who served in a public capacity during this period and recounting their service is well beyond the parameters of this project.

 Resources